Cheyenne232025S/My-Music/README.md

 ## [First Beat](First%20Beat/)

 This was the first sound I ever recorded and engineered.
 I created it after learning how to play "Hurt" by Johnny Cash.
 Without realizing it, I used very similair chords and plucking pattern.
 After realizing how un-original this really was, I decided on focusing on layering and Panning.
-I added a synth sound using a Launckey mini MIDI controller and used the software to send sounds from the left and right ear in order to prevent the instruments fighting for the spotlight.
+I added a synth sound using a Launckey mini MIDI controller and used the software to send sounds from the left and right ear in order to prevent the instruments from fighting for the spotlight.
 From this I learned that sound engineering cannot great harmony itself as the key, chords, or notes you are playing repetive to the other instrument matters a lot when dealing with clashing sounds.

 ## [Drum Beats](Drum%20Beats)